How Much Does It Cost to Install a Washer and Dryer in 2025?

 Putting washer and dryer hookups in the garage ranges from $350 to $1,150 (with an average of $750), potentially up to $2,000 for more complicated plumbing or electrical needs.

-DIY Washer Dryer Installation vs. Hiring a Professional
+DIY Washer-Dryer Installation vs. Hiring a Professional

 While professional installation involves an upfront cost, it is a worthwhile investment.
-Hiring a professional appliance installer ensures correct installation, prevents structural damage, and extends the lifespan of your appliances, ultimately saving you time and money.
+Hiring a professional appliance installer near you ensures correct installation, prevents structural damage, and extends the lifespan of your appliances, ultimately saving you time and money.

 How HomeAdvisor Gets Its Cost Data